lrosenfeldt/configs/roles/me/README.md

 - `ssh_src_key` path to the (encrypted) ssh keys
 - `ssh_dest_key` path to place the ssh keys in
 - `ssh_github_fingerprints` ssh fingerprints that are added to known hosts
-- `volta_home` path where volta will be installed to
-- `volta_shell` path to the binary of the user preffered shell.

 The actual config consists of: